 The current Consolidated Plan indicates that funds will be expended to achieve the following for lowand moderate-income persons through its housing rehabilitation activities and assist in maintaining a suitable living environment through its clearance/demolition, public facilities, and acquisition activities.

-Goal 1 - Owner Occupied Rehabilitation: The City will work with licensed contractors to provide home repairs to low-income owner-occupied homes that are of sub-standard quality, to include emergency repairs and ADA compliant accessibility.
+Goal 1 - Owner Occupied Rehabilitation- by providing home repairs to low-income owner-occupied homes to include emergency repairs and ADA compliant accessibility.